 Welcome packs will be sent out early in June and we will endeavour to seek to make transition into our school as smooth as possible for your children.

 Mrs Lightfoot and myself will regularly update this section of the website so we can become more connected in preparation for this.
-Please do not hesitate in sending me an e-mail if you had any specific enquiries ([email protected]).
+Please do not hesitate to get in touch if you have any specific enquiries (firstname.lastname@example.org).

 Please see the powerpoint attached below for some photographs and information about Wrens Class.